rmchartman/Pewlett-Hackard-Analysis/README.md

 2. Identify employees who are eligible to participate in a mentorship program.

 ## Results:
--There are 90,398 employees at Pewlett Hackard who will be reaching retirement age in the coming years, 41,380 of which current employees.
+- There are 90,398 employees at Pewlett Hackard who will be reaching retirement age in the coming years, 41,380 of which current employees.

--The top retiring titles of all retirement age employees in order of popularity are pictured below:
+- The top retiring titles of all retirement age employees in order of popularity are pictured below:

 ![retiring_titles.png](https://github.com/rmchartman/Pewlett-Hackard-Analysis/blob/master/Resources/retiring_titles.png)

--There are 1,549 employees eligible for the mentorship program.
+- There are 1,549 employees eligible for the mentorship program.

--The titles for those who are eligible for the mentorship program are pictured below:
+- The titles for those who are eligible for the mentorship program are pictured below:

 ![mentorship_titles.png](https://github.com/rmchartman/Pewlett-Hackard-Analysis/blob/master/Resources/mentorship_titles.png)